Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: How to Relearn diffusion models using strategy

 Works in the field of machine unlearning undertake various methods of assessing the effectiveness of unlearning and resistance to attacks.
 However, the speed and flexibility of models have not yet been studied in the context of restoring lost knowledge.
 In this paper, we introduce a novel setting, which we refer to as \textbf{\settingfull{}}, aimed at recovering forgotten (unlearned) information.
 This task highlights the limitations of existing methods, as the supposedly erased concepts can often be restored with relatively little effort.
 Additionally, the aim is to propose a universal strategy that will effectively function regardless of the unlearning technique (e.g., fine-tuning or gradient saliency).
 In the \setting{} setting, we assume access only to the unlearned model and a small set of reference samples $\{I_1, \dots, I_k\}$ corresponding to the removed concept.
 The objective is to reconstruct the original knowledge such that the resulting model approximates the state before unlearning as closely as possible.

 \textbf{Text-to-image generation framework} Our work focuses on Stable Diffusion (SD) \citep{kingma2013auto,pmlr-v32-rezende14} with encoder $\E$ and decoder $\D$.
 As a member of the Latent Diffusion Model (LDM) family~\citep{rombach2022high}, SD achieves efficiency by shifting the denoising process into a latent space rather than operating directly on pixels.
 Specifically, an input image $x$ is mapped into a latent code $z = \E(x)$, which is progressively perturbed with noise over multiple timesteps, yielding $z_t$ at step $t$.
-The denoiser $\U$, parameterized by $\theta$, is trained to predict the injected noise $\e_{\theta}(z_t, t, c)$, conditioned on both the timestep and a text prompt $c$.
+The denoiser $\U$, parameterized by $\theta$, is trained to predict the injected noise $\e_{\theta}(z_t, t, c)$, conditioned on both the timestep and a text prompt $c$. \rebutal{A recent advancement in this area is the FLUX model, developed by Black Forest Labs \citep{flux}.
+It employs a hybrid architecture that merges transformer and diffusion techniques.
+It is a substantially larger model in comparison to architectures like Stable Diffusion, and instead of traditional diffusion, FLUX is built upon flow matching, a more generalized method for training generative models.}

 \textbf{\our{}} In \our, we start from pretrained parameters $\theta^{u}$ and aim to update $\U$ so that it is as close as possible to the original model before unlearning with weights $\theta^*$.
 To enhance controllability in generation, we adopt classifier-free guidance (CFG)~\citep{ho2022classifier,malarz2025classifier}.
 Image generation proceeds by sampling an initial latent $z_T \sim \mathcal{N}(0, I)$, which is iteratively denoised through reverse diffusion using $\e^\text{cfg}_{\theta^{u}}(z_t, c, t)$.
 The final latent $z_0$ is then mapped back to image space via the decoder $\D$, producing $x_0 = \D(z_0)$.